QueenieCplusplus/Android_Review_6/README.md

 # Android_Review_6
 Logcat &amp; Lifecycle

 1. design layout with UI element.
+And add on Guideline to make a space between ImageView & ImageButton.

        //activity_main.xml